-This exhibition was prepared by the "Cold War" Berlin College with the support of the Federal Foundation for the Study of the Communist Dictatorship in Eastern Germany.
+This exhibition was prepared by the "Cold War" Berlin College with the support of the Federal Foundation for the Study of Communist Dictatorship in East Germany.
 The exhibition was presented for the first time in March 2016 in Germany and was made available to schools and other institutions for extracurricular projects.
 It is equipped with more than 180 photographs and documents, as well as QR-barcodes, which lead to film documents on the Internet.
 The exhibition thus offers an overview of the Cold War that marked the second half of XX century on name of global competition.

 The exhibition presents the main moments of the East-West relations between 1945 and 1991, from the end of the World War II to the dissolution of the Soviet Union.
 The exhibition will showcase in photographs and facts the conflict between the societies involved in the Cold War and the consequences of this war to present day.